farismalaeb/Powershell/README.md

-## Powershell

-Hi, This is where I will store all my scripts.
+**Welcome to PowerShellCenter.com GitHUB**
-Feel free to clone and update what you like, and merge it back.
+Feel free to pull any script, read it modify it and pull it back for merging.

-I will work on a lot of Infrastructure scripting and automation.

-You can contact me any time on farisnt@gmail.com
+If you find any issue, kindly report it.

+I love to automate things related to Microsoft Infrastructure and challenges that face admins, so lets try to build a repo that can help the community.

 Thanks